steves-underwater-paradise/playeranimationrework/README.md

 # Kelvin's Better Player Animations Revived
-It seems that [the original mod](https://github.com/Kelvin285/KelvinsBetterPlayerAnimations) is now dead (but it really looks cool), so I decided to revive it by adding support for the latest version and bug fixes.
+It seems that [the original mod](https://github.com/Kelvin285/KelvinsBetterPlayerAnimations) is now dead (but the mod is really cool), so I decided to revive it.

-Don't have too high hopes for this project, as this repo could be as dead as the original one, but I will try my best to prevent that.
+Don't have too high hopes for this mod as I may not update it in a while.

 ## Mod showcase